 Areas where you can take your dog, where it needs to be leashed and where no dogs are allowed.

-The below map shows areas where you can and can’t take your dog, and where dogs must be on a leash.
+The map below shows where you can and can’t take your dog, and where dogs must be on a leash.
+These areas are from the Council’s Dog Control Policy and are enforceable under the Council’s Dog Control Bylaw.

-These areas are regulated in the Council’s Dog Control Policy and are enforceable under the Council’s Dog Control Bylaw.
-To avoid a fine and look after your dog and others, make sure you follow these rules.
+To avoid a $300 fine and look after your dog and others, make sure you follow the rules.

-Access of Pages Road, Bexley.
+Access off Pages Road, Bexley.

 The dog park area at Bexley Reserve is a small, fenced area.